fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 If the snapshot notices some change in the HTML defined by the component, then either it is new functionality or a "bug" caused by the accident.
 Snapshot tests notify the developer if the HTML code of the component changes.
 The developer has to tell Jest if the change was desired or undesired.
 If the change to the HTML code is unexpected it strongly implicates a bug, and developer can become aware of these potential issues easily thanks to snapshot testing.

-### End to end tests
+### End-to-end tests

 We have written integration tests for testing the entire component for both the frontend and the backend.
-We have not yet taken a look at another important category of tests, that test [the entire system](https://en.wikipedia.org/wiki/System_testing) with "end to end" (E2E) tests.
+We have not yet taken a look at another important category of tests, that test [the entire system](https://en.wikipedia.org/wiki/System_testing) with "end-to-end" (E2E) tests.

 The E2E testing of web applications happens by simulating a browser with a library like [Selenium](http://www.seleniumhq.org).
-Another alternative is to use a so-called [headless browseria](https://en.wikipedia.org/wiki/Headless_browser), that is a browser without a graphical user interface.
+Another alternative is to use a so-called [headless browser](https://en.wikipedia.org/wiki/Headless_browser), that is a browser without a graphical user interface.
 It's even possible to use Chrome in Headless mode.

-End to end tests have the potential to be the most valuable category of tests, as they inspect the application through the same interface as real end users.
+End-to-end tests have the potential to be the most valuable category of tests, as they inspect the application through the same interface as real end users.

 There are also challenging aspects related to E2E tests.
 Configuring them is a lot more challenging than configuring unit and integration tests.
 E2E tests also tend to be quite slow to run, and in a larger application their execution time can range from minutes up to hours.
 This is unfortunate for application development, as it is extremely useful to be able to run tests as often as possible in order to catch any possible regressions quickly.

-We will return to the topic of end to end testing in the final part of the course material.
+We will return to the topic of end-to-end testing in the final part of the course material.

 </div>